frankaemika/docs/source/troubleshooting.rst

 Open the brakes of the robot
 ----------------------------

-The brakes can be opened from the from FRANKA DESK at https://<franka-control-ip>.
-Further information are provided by the documents, shipped with the robot.
+The brakes can be opened from FRANKA DESK at https://<franka-control-ip>.
+Further information is provided by the documents sent with the robot.

 .. _network-bandwidth-delay-test: